 El Gótico, also known as the Gothic Quarter, is the historic centre of Barcelona.
 This area incorporates some of the oldest parts of the city including the cathedral and the Roman Walls.

-The layout of El Gótico is a labyrinth of streets that open up into squares.
+The layout of the Gothic Quarter is a labyrinth of winding streets that open up into squares near the neighbourhoods of El Raval and El Born.
 This makes it an ideal place to wander around as you don’t have to worry about cars getting in the way.

 If you’re a culture vulture, then El Gótico is a place you can’t afford to miss.
-You will find so many places to visit such as Plaça del Rei, Plaça del Rei and the Remains of the Roman temple that you could easily spend a whole day seeing everything!
+You will find so many places to visit such as Plaça del Rei and the Remains of the Roman temple that you could easily spend a whole day seeing everything!

-This was one of my favourite places to visit in Barcelona.
+This was one of my favourite things to do in Barcelona.
 It can get busy, especially during summer, but the number of beautiful buildings and sights to see more than makes up for how busy it can be!

 Montjuic is one of my favourite places to visit in Barcelona.
 I lived close by and would walk there a lot to get away from the hustle and bustle of the city.